Sources: Royals keeping Lugo on 2 years, $46M

 Kansas City indicated its intentions to push toward a playoff spot when it acquired outfielder Randal Grichuk from Arizona on Friday for reliever Andrew Hoffmann.
 The Royals will do so with a battered pitching staff.
 All-Star left-hander Kris Bubic hit the injured list with a rotator cuff strain on Sunday, while ace Cole Ragans is likewise on the shelf with a shoulder injury, though he has started throwing and could soon progress to bullpen sessions.
 Right-hander Michael Lorenzen is nearing a return from an oblique strain and left-handed reliever Daniel Lynch IV is on a rehabilitation assignment, offering hope that the Royals' pitching staff could be at full strength for the stretch run.

 Lugo will remain at the heart of it.
-After making his debut with the New York Mets at 26 years old, Lugo emerged as a solid reliever over his five years with the team.
+After making his debut with the New York Mets at age 26, Lugo emerged as a solid reliever over his five years with the team.
 He signed with San Diego in 2023 and transitioned to the rotation, going 8-7 with a 3.57 ERA and impressing Kansas City enough to warrant a three-year, $45 million contract.

 With the widest array of pitches in baseball -- Lugo throws two types of fastballs, three sliders, two curveballs, a changeup, a splitter and a cutter -- he threw a career-high 206⅔ innings in his first season with the Royals, posting a 3.00 ERA.